 Article 12B-ter of the Refugee Law defines safe country of origin with reference to the recast Asylum Procedures Directive.
 This includes countries set out in a common EU list, as well as the possibility to designate additional countries based on a range of sources of information, as per Article 37 of the recast Asylum Procedures Directive.
 The “safe country of origin” concept may be used as a ground for channelling the application in the accelerated procedure.

-The safe country of origin was used for the first time in mid-2019 with the issuance of a Ministerial Decision determining Georgia as such a country and initiated, also for the first time, the use of accelerated procedures to examine asylum applications submitted by Georgians (see section on Accelerated Procedure).
-The new list, increasing the number of safe countries of origin from 1 to 21, was published in May 2020,, with the intention to utilise widely the accelerated procedures.
+The safe country of origin was used for the first time in mid-2019 with the issuance of a Ministerial Decision designating Georgia.
+This initiated, also for the first time, the use of accelerated procedures to examine asylum applications submitted by Georgians (see Accelerated Procedure).
+The new list, increasing the number of safe countries of origin from 1 to 21, was published in May 2020, with the intention to utilise accelerated procedures widely.
 However, in practice it was not used as much as expected.
-In May 2021, the number of countries listed as safe was once again increased, going from 21 to 29.
-For what was observed, however, there was no significant increase in the use of accelerated procedures.
+In May 2021, the number of countries listed as safe was once again increased from 21 to 29.
+From what was observed, however, there was no significant increase in the use of accelerated procedures.
 In May 2022 the countries listed as safe was reduced to 27 as Ukraine and Kosovo were removed.
 From September 2022 onwards the use of accelerated procedures has increased significantly, focusing mostly on nationalities such as Pakistan, Bangladesh, India, Nepal and to a lesser extent Nigeria.

 While the recast Asylum Procedures Directive currently provides no legal basis for an EU list, this could be done through the adoption of the Commission proposal for a Regulation establishing a common EU list of safe countries of origin.

 Based on information provided by Cyprus Refugee Council.